vitalets/playwright-network-cache/README.md

 });
 ```

-## Performance
+## Showcase
+Measurements performed on a simple app located in `example` directory.
+Adding `playwright-network-cache` reduced test time from **10 seconds** to **2 seconds**.

-Lets measure performance impact of `playwright-network-cache` on a simple app in `example` directory.
-It is a single page that requests data from server with synthetic 2 seconds delay.
-There are 3 e2e tests emulating check of different scenarios.
+The app is a single web-page that requests data from server.
+Server responds with 2 seconds delay.

+There are 3 tests emulating check of different scenarios.

 Running tests without cache takes about **10 seconds**:
 ```